 They'll also look at your driver's license and see where you have lived before.
 They'll see where your family is.
 They've got ways to find you, and when they do, they're going to arrest you.
 Not registering is a severe violation and is typically filed as a felony.

 If your original offense were a strike, you'd see your sentence being doubled.
 If you fail to register on time, you'll want to get in and write as soon as you can.
 You also want to have an attorney guide you through the process so that if you have failed to register, you can try to do some damage control.
 If you are arrested and sent to court, your attorney can represent that you just made a mistake, explaining to the prosecutor and getting some leniency for you.

 Often, people don't pay attention when they go to the police station.
 They don't take a copy of the documents.
 They forget about what their responsibilities are, and they make a mistake.
 If you're on felony probation, you have registration requirements in California.

 Know your requirements, know the terms of your probation, and see the contract you sign when you go into the police station and register.
 Stay in contact with your attorney and with your probation officer.
 Please don't put yourself in the wrong position related to failing to register.

 July 2015 – Van Nuys Court – Successful Case Result

 My client was charged with failure to register a sex offender under California Penal Code 290 Registration.
-He had a sexual related conviction and was registered for many years.
-He decided to move to another state and did not notify the local police department which resulted in a warrant for his arrest.
-He was arrested in Idaho and extradited back to Los Angeles where is was facing a strike allegation for the prior sex crime.
+He had a sexually related conviction and was written for many years.
+He decided to move to another state and did not notify the local police department, resulting in a warrant for his arrest.
+He was arrested in Idaho and extradited to Los Angeles, where he was facing a strike allegation for a prior sex crime.
 Prosecutor was seeking a minimum offer of 32 months in state prison.
-I was able to negotiate a deal where the DA struck the strike with no jail time.
-My client was permitted to travel back to Idaho where he was placed on non-reporting probation in Los Angeles.
+I negotiated a deal where the DA struck the strike with no jail time.
+My client was permitted to travel back to Idaho, where he was placed on non-reporting probation in Los Angeles.